Collaborating with community and clinical partners to close the gap between healthcare and social service systems across the state.

 MSHIELD supports our partners through every stage of implementing closed-loop social needs screening and referral:

 Based on community-identified priorities, MSHIELD convenes the community hub, CQI, and specialty care clinic in preparation for implementing social needs screening and referral

 Clinic screens patients for social health needs like food, housing, and transportation

 Clinic refers patients with social health needs directly to the community hub

 Community hub connects patients to resources and coordinates services

 Community hub closes the referral loop and provides feedback on the outcome of the referral to the clinic, CQI, and MSHIELD

-MSHIELD conducts overall process evaluation; partners collect data to assess whether clinical outcomes vary by unmet social health needs
+MSHIELD conducts process evaluation; partners collect data to assess whether clinical outcomes vary by unmet social health needs

 Our Impact: Early Success in Genesee County

 Along with the Michigan Bariatric Surgery Collaborative and local partners, MSHIELD built a referral pathway to resources for bariatric surgery patients.
-Patients are screened for social health needs at the McLaren Flint Bariatric and Metabolic Institute and referred to the Mid-Michigan Community Health Access Program where case managers connect them to services.
+Patients are screened for social health needs at the McLaren Flint Bariatric and Metabolic Institute and referred to the Mid-Michigan Community Health Access Program where case managers connect them to resources and services.